AllStarLink/ASL3-Manual/docs/adv-topics/44net-connect.md

 and Echolink connections to the node.

 ### Full Node Profile
+!!! danger "VPN Security Warning"
+    This will expose SSH (port 22), webservers (ports 80, 443), Cockpot (port 9090), and the Asterisk AMI (port 5038) to the Internet.
+Ensure that all passwords and secrets (including AMI bind passwords)
+    used in this configuration are strong - at least 16 characters long and a mix of letters and numbers.

 If you need to manage your node through the VPN IP address using SSH or Cockpit, the enter the following commands: